q-m/scrapyd-k8s/CONFIG.md

 The event watcher establishes a connection to the Kubernetes API and receives a stream of events from it.
 However, the nature of this long-lived connection is unstable; it can be interrupted by network issues, proxies configured to terminate long-lived connections, and other factors.
 For this reason, a mechanism was implemented to re-establish the long-lived connection to the Kubernetes API.
-To achieve this, three parameters were introduced:
+To achieve this, two parameters were introduced:
 `backoff_time` and `backoff_coefficient`.

 #### What are these parameters about?